 - a beer from the craft breweries La Guernouillette and Uncle

 - a neo-vintage poster from La Loutre at the Tourist Information Centre shop

 Where to have a drink

 Our selection of the best tables or patios to have an drink outside.

 - Patios: Both remote from the hustle and bustle of the outside traffic and discree, they are the perfect place for a drink amongst friends!
-Afterwork tapas at La Cave, a quirky rock atmosphere at the 1701 or old stones and a copper beer tap at La Bergerie.
+Afterwork tapas at La Cave or old stones and a copper beer tap at La Bergerie.

 - Cocooning: Warm up in winter with a hot chocolate from the Nelson or with the exotic pastries of the Donkey’s Coffee Shop.